ptomulik/testmd/README.md

 leads to the idea of data provider object responsible for data acquisition and unification.

-There are two top-level aspects of data retrieval:
+We've identified the following top-level aspects of data retrieval:

 - retrieving/prefetching data from a backend command and caching it,
 - extracting particular information from cache.